CurseTommy/Learning-Page/README.md

 # Strona do nauki języka angielskiego | Learning Page for English learn

+ ***

-Strona ta jest przeznaczona i tworzona do nauki języka angielskiego.
+ - [PL] Strona ta jest przeznaczona i tworzona do nauki języka angielskiego.
 Powstała w celu edukacyjnym dla moich znajomych.
-W przyszłości zamierzam ją dalej rozbudowywać w razie potrzeb
+W przyszłości zamierzam ją dalej rozbudowywać w razie potrzeb.

-This site is designed and created for learning English.
+ - [ENG] This site is designed and created for learning English.
 It was created for educational purposes for my friends.
 I intend to expand it further in the future as needed.

+ 😀😀😀